 Other than that, don't buy cookware with handles which you find ugly, because it will make the cookware unpleasant to use.
 We find this to be the case with the Demeyere John Pawson line, which, while top notch cookware in every respect, has big, square, unsightly handles.
-They also look awkward to use.

 This is primarily about if you find the cookware pretty.
 This may seem like a poor scale for something as functional as cookware, but let's be honest: beautiful cookware is just more pleasurable to use than ugly cookware.